jimrazmus/dir2consul/README.md

 * D2C_CONSUL_KEY_PREFIX is the path to prepend to all Consul keys.
 Default: ""
 * D2C_DIRECTORY is the directory dir2consul will walk.
 Default: local
+* D2C_DRYRUN is a flag that prevents all Consul data modification.
+Set it to any value to enable.
+Default: ""
 * D2C_IGNORE_DIR_REGEX is a PCRE regular expression that matches directories we ignore when walking the file system.
 The default value is impossible to match.
 Default: "a^"
 * D2C_IGNORE_FILE_REGEX is a PCRE regular expression that matches files we ignore when walking the file system.
 Default: "README.md"